jupyterhub/the-littlest-jupyterhub/docs/howto/auth/dummy.rst

 .. code-block:: bash

-   tljh-config set auth.DummyAuthenticator.password <password>
+   sudo -E tljh-config set auth.DummyAuthenticator.password <password>

    Remember to replace ``<password>`` with the password you choose.

 2. Enable the authenticator and reload config to apply configuration:

-   tljh-config set auth.type dummyauthenticator.DummyAuthenticator
+   sudo -E tljh-config set auth.type dummyauthenticator.DummyAuthenticator
-   tljh-config reload
+   sudo -E tljh-config reload

 Users who are currently logged in will continue to be logged in.
 When they log out and try to log back in, they will be asked to provide a username and